citrix/ShareFile-PowerShell/README.md

     * Navigate to the directory where you copied the binaries
     * Run C:\Windows\Microsoft.NET\Framework\v4.0.30319\installutil -i .\ShareFileSnapIn.dll
     * (for x64) Run C:\Windows\Microsoft.NET\Framework64\v4.0.30319\installutil -i .\ShareFileSnapIn.dll
+    * Note: To uninstall, just run the above commands with -u instead of -i

     Note: The PowerShell SDK is not signed, so you will need to modify the execution policy in PowerShell.
 The easiest way is to run "Set-ExecutionPolicy RemoteSigned", but check the documentation on script signing to understand what the options are. http://technet.microsoft.com/en-us/library/hh849812.aspx